erikaliang520/base_KASE/README.md

 Testing YouTube API on Google
 <img width="1509" alt="Expected Results when Calling in Java" src="https://github.com/erikaliang520/base_KASE/assets/113625685/5c5d3065-d34f-4804-81f2-7d0e9a5ac4d4">

+We sent a GET request to the Youtube Api server on postman, since we're requesting data on a search relevant to our filters.

 We used GET for the use case list (by keyword).
 It needs access to our API key, and we used parameters and filters for: part = snippet max Results = 3